The following terms are used throughout the documentation.

-The Connection Broker is a component included in Tectia Client, Tectia ConnectSecure, and in the Tectia Server for IBM z/OS client tools.
+The Connection Broker is a component included in SSH Tectia Client, SSH Tectia ConnectSecure, and SSH Tectia MFT Events as well as in the SSH Tectia Server for IBM z/OS client tools.
 Connection Broker handles all cryptographic operations and authentication-related tasks.

 A public-key pair used to identify a Secure Shell server.
 The private key file is accessible only to the server.
 The public key file is distributed to users connecting to the server.